vFredo/dotfiles/README.md

 # Dotfiles and system configurations

 This configuration are set for Linux operating systems, this is really intendent for my own use.
 There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files (the setup don't install all dependencies need it).
+Feel free to ask anything or contributing to the repo.

 ## Features
 * i3 gaps config.